UTI ICD-10 Code (N39.0) Accurate 2025 ICD-10-CM Coding Guide

-As billing professionals and healthcare providers know, urinary tract infections (UTIs) are one of the most commonly treated conditions across outpatient and inpatient settings.
-However, despite their frequency, UTIs are often miscoded, leading to payment delays or outright denials.
+As billing professionals and healthcare providers know, urinary tract infections (UTIs) are among the most commonly treated urinary tract infectious diseases in both outpatient and inpatient settings.

 What Is ICD-10 Code N39.0?